Students studying at tables

 Estimated Cost of Attendance

-The Estimated Cost of Attendance includes the average costs for a student to attend UC Davis for one academic year and is used to determine aid packages only.
+The Estimated Cost of Attendance includes the average costs for a student to attend UC Davis for one academic year, usually listed as nine-month amounts and used to determine aid packages only.
 The Total Estimated Cost of Attendance is the sum of all budget components, including both direct and indirect costs.
+Note that special programs and terms, such as summer sessions or graduate/professional degree programs, may have different calendars and therefore different budgets.

 • Direct Costs: Charges included in the cost of attendance that the student/family pays directly to the college.
 Actual charges may vary by student.
 For example, students may have different housing options or may enroll in a part-time program.